 The latest support for domestic goods comes from Donald Trump who signed his Buy American Hire American executive order as one of his first official acts as president.

 With such a commitment, one would think that businesses would get the idea.
 Apparently some still try to cut corners.
-That is where Scutellaro surfaced.
+That is where Scutellaro came to the rescue.
 He claims that he is losing business because some of his competitors are selling “cheap, shoddily made Chinese goods.”
 Since then, he has been on a campaign to level the playing field and expose companies that misuse the “Made in America” label.

 In 2009, Scutellaro lost a bid for supplying lighting products to the Air Force and to the EPA.
 Because he lost the bid, he had to lay off 5 workers and cut the hours of many more.